 Like several other officials in Vernon, O’Donnell said the meeting was prompted because of the number of phone calls she received about the influx of protesters coming to town.

-The Selectboard is accommodating the right of people to protest while attempting to reduce the inconvenience
+The Selectboard is accommodating the right of people to protest while attempting to reduce the inconvenience to locals.

 But the No. 1 priority, said O’Donnell, is to keep everyone, town residents, emergency personnel and the protesters, safe during any action in the next week.